SteampunkCircus/.github/profile/README.md

----
+*Notes:*

-[1] - Human Computer Collaboration (HCC?) - I'm sure it's already a thing.
+[^1]: Human Computer Collaboration (HCC?) - I'm sure it's already a thing.
 I didn't look.
 I don't want any more rabbit holes.
 Those words, to me, describe accurately what it is that I'm doing.
 IF that is something that concerns you please let me know.
 You're bound to turn up eventually, thus this fancy note.
 I look forward to collaborating with you!

+[ 2]: One could argue this is *THE MOST* curiously important part considering it's massive impact.
+Faster predictions predictions are supposed to come with a tradeoff.

-[2] - Amalgamaton - I really don't know, but again, the word just came to me and it makes sense somehow.
+[^3]: Amalgamaton - I really don't know, but again, the word just came to me and it makes sense somehow.
 I don't even care if that's a word.
 If you're concerned, see above. ;)

-"""